 Just over a year after the start of the Long March, Mao Zedong arrives in Shensi Province in northwest China with 4,000 survivors and sets up Chinese Communist headquarters.
-The epic flight from Chiang Kai-shek’s Nationalist forces lasted 368 days and covered 6,000 miles, more than twice the distance from New York to San Francisco.
+The epic flight from Chiang Kai-shek’s Nationalist forces lasted 368 days and covered 6,000 miles.

 Civil war in China between the Nationalists and the Communists broke out in 1927.
 In 1931, Communist leader Mao Zedong was elected chairman of the newly established Soviet Republic of China, based in Kiangsi province, in the southwest.
 Between 1930 and 1934, the Nationalists launched a series of five encirclement campaigns against the Soviet Republic.
 Under the leadership of Mao, the Communists employed guerrilla tactics to successfully resist the first four campaigns, but in the fifth, Chiang raised 700,000 troops and built fortifications around the Communist positions.
 Hundreds of thousands of peasants were killed or died of starvation in the siege, and Mao was removed as chairman by the Communist Central Committee.
 The new Communist leadership employed more conventional warfare tactics, and its Red Army was decimated.